sergejloewen/Sound-Intervals/README.md

 The app will be built with react native, expo and javascript/typescript and will be mainly for android, but due to the nature of the used technologies it is cross platform and technically should also be able to run on the web and ios.
 Potential use cases are pomodoro techniques/ timers, time based training and more.
+Testing will be mainly done for android and potentially web too.

 ## TO DO List